pjmelling/roman-numeral-converter/README.md

 # RomanNumeralConverter

+This gem is the code kata by Jim Weirich from his Roman Numerals Kata talk to the Boston Ruby Group.

+The video of the talk is here -> [video]

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/roman_numeral_converter`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem